Yutong-Ye/Wish-to-Visit/journals/ronnie.md

 What I learned:
 I should make sure to read what the libraries I'm using can do before trying to create a solution myself.

+## March 18, 2024 - March 22, 2024

+This week, I worked on:

+Finished the users settings and implemented a way for the user to edit their setting with a PUT request.
+Once that was done I tried to make a pytest for it but realized I still needed to create a backend endpoint that doesn't involve the login or signup.
+I created a interests table, backend, and frontend.
+This allows the user to input their interests, hobbies, describe their perfect day, if they have children, and a picture of their pets.
+In compared to creating the authenticator it was much easier with only a few hiccups with error messages.
+After I created the interests, I created the pytest to test the interests backend and it came back successfully.

+What I learned:

+After completing a majority of this project I learned the importance of focusing on scope and what is the minimum requirement.
+Sometimes I would focus on a particular function of the project only to realize that I really didn't need to be working on this and it should be left for a stretch goal.

+## reflection on design

+If I were to reflect on the design of our site I would leave more room to be flexible and come up with more ideas incase one idea flops there would be more that can be picked up and implemented.
+I would like to work more on the design of the site but due to how long it took to get it functional we wanted to be 100% confident that we have a functional site rather than a site that looks ok but doesn't work.